PrefectHQ/prefect/docs/guides/deployment/daemonize.md

   boost: 2
 ---

-# Daemonize a Prefect worker or `.serve` process
+# Daemonize Processes for Prefect deployment runs

+When running workflow applications, it can be helpful to create long-running processes that run at startup and are robust to failure.
-In this guide you'll learn how to set up a systemd service to run long-running Prefect processes that poll for scheduled deployment runs.
+In this guide you'll learn how to set up a systemd service to create long-running Prefect processes that poll for scheduled deployment runs.

-A systemd service is ideal for running a long-lived process on a Linux VM or physical Linux server if you want to automatically start a Prefect worker or `serve` process when Linux starts.
+A systemd service is ideal for running a long-lived process on a Linux VM or physical Linux server.
+We will leverage systemd and see how to automatically start a [Prefect worker](/concepts/work-pools/#worker-overview) or long-lived[`serve` process](concepts/flows/#serving-a-flow) when Linux starts.
-This approach also provides resilience by automatically restarting the process if it crashes.
+This approach provides resilience by automatically restarting the process if it crashes.

-In this guide you will:
+In this guide we will:

 * Create a Linux user
-* Install Prefect
+* Install and configure Prefect
 * Set up a systemd service for the Prefect worker or `.serve` process

 ## Prerequisites